DennisSchweizer/YoutubeDownloader/readme.md

 This executable loads either videos or music from a provided link to a Youtube video.
-It uses the repos [libvideo by omansak](https://github.com/omansak/libvideo) and [mediatoolkit](https://github.com/AydinAdn/MediaToolkit) and wraps their functionalities in a GUI.
+It uses the repos [libvideo by omansak](https://github.com/omansak/libvideo) and wraps its functionalities in a GUI.

 ToDos:
 - [x] make download asynchronuous